cdfoundation/sig-events/vocabulary-draft/continuous-deployment-pipeline-events.md

 - **Environment Deleted**: an environment has been deleted and cannot longer be used
 - **Service Deployed**: a new instance of the Service has been deployed
 - **Service Upgraded**: an existing instance of a Service has been upgraded to a new version
-- **Service Undeployed**: an existing instance of a Service has been terminated an it is not longer present in an environment
+- **Service Removed**: an existing instance of a Service has been terminated an it is not longer present in an environment

 Continuous Deployment Events MUST include the following attributes:
 - **Event Type**: the type is restricted to include `cd.environment**` prefix.
 For example `cd.environment.service.upgraded` or `cd.environment.created`